 Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination are omnipotent. – Calvin Coolidge

-When I was younger, my father would go into work on the weekends if the plant was running behind schedule, and I would always ask to tag along.
-He would go in early, before everyone would get there for their shift, which started at 6am (which is one of the reasons I am up each morning at 5am, starting my day).
+When I was younger, my father would go to work on the weekends if the plant was running behind schedule, and I would always ask to tag along.
+He would go in early before everyone would get there for their shift, which started at 6am (which is one of the reasons I am up each morning at 5am, starting my day).

 In the main area of the plant where the large printing presses were, and in the rear of the plant where the corrugator (which actually made the sheets of corrugated for the boxes) was located, the temperature would get well over 100 degrees in the summer.

-I remember sitting inside my fathers office (which he was rarely in) and seeing a new air conditioner sitting collecting dust.
+I remember sitting in my father’s office (which he was rarely in) and seeing a new air conditioner sitting collecting dust.
 One afternoon, when he returned from the plant floor I asked him, “why don’t you turn on the AC unit to cool it down in your office?”.
-He replied promptly and directly saying, “what type of message would that send to the people working their butt (he used another word) off out on the floor in the 100 degree heat if I, as their leader, was sitting in an air conditioned office.
+He replied promptly and directly saying, “what type of message would that send to the people working their butt (he used another word) off out on the floor in the 100-degree heat if I, as their leader, was sitting in an air conditioned office.
 If they don’t have AC, neither do I.”

 My father was very specific to point out that there is a difference between causing conflict for the sake of being difficult, and causing conflict for the sake of evolving a process or product.
 Let me explain.